ML4GW/aframe/projects/train/README.md

 apptainer run $AFRAME_CONTAINER_ROOT/train.sif python -m train --help
 ```

-This list can be overwhelming, and it is suggested that you start from the default [configuration file](./config.yaml).
+This list is quite exhaustive.
+It is suggested that you start from the default [configuration file](./config.yaml).

 #### Example: Training Aframe